kamshory/ISO8583-JSON-XML/README.md

 Using this library, both senior programmers and novice programmers will be easier to build applications that use the ISO 8583 message format.

+You can save the configuration on file or database as string.

 ### Example

 Script